elixir-git/archived-jgit-port/README.md

 Pure Elixir native implementation of git [![Coverage Status](https://coveralls.io/repos/github/scouten/xgit/badge.svg?t=xE9sgP)](https://coveralls.io/github/scouten/xgit)

+## WORK IN PROGRESS

+**This is very much a work in progress and not ready to be used in production.** What is implemented is well-tested and believed to be correct and stable, but much of the core git infrastructure is not yet implemented.
+There has been little attention, as yet, to measuring performance.

+If you are interested in contributing, please reach out.
+I'll be adding notes on the current work at hand and items where first-time contributions would be especially welcome in the near future.

 ## Why an all-Elixir implementation?

 With all of git already implemented in [libgit2](https://github.com/libgit2/libgit2), why do it again?